 This is crucial as, even though we do not know the exact way that your Task 1 and Task 2 results are combined (read here to find out why), I am fairly certain from my time at the test centre, that if you get a 7.5 in your essay, then you need at least a 7.0 in Task 1 to receive an overall score of 7.5 for writing.

 Trust me, I know that people are fixated on the essay, but when it comes to the very highest scores, only students who can perform well in both parts of the test will succeed.

-However, some students do struggle with report.
-For example, I have one student at the moment who is really struggling finding the key features in a report despite a lot of training, so if you now that struggle with this, then you switching to the GT exam could be a good idea.
+However, some students do struggle with reports.
+For example, I have one student at the moment who is really struggling to find the key features in a report despite a lot of training, so if you now struggle with this, then you switching to the GT exam could be a good idea.

 In any case, my advice would be to write a report and an informal letter and ask your teacher to look at both so that they can assess in which area you have the most potential.
-This is a service that I am currently offering my Foundation Programme students free of charge as part of my video course + marking service package to help them make the right decision.
-I am also offering access to both the general and academic lessons, so you can try both before making a decision
+This is a service that I am currently offering my Foundation Programme students free of charge as part of my Silver and Gold Writing Packages to help you make the right decision.
+Our courses also offer access to both the general and academic lessons, so you can try both before making a decision.

 4. Are you struggling with reading?

 I hope that you have found this information useful.
 No matter which exam you choose to sit, Academic or General Training, achieving a minimum of 75. in each module is not an easy task.
-If you would like help from a teacher who has guided many students to this score or higher, then please send me an email (firstname.lastname@example.org) so that we can discuss how I can help you best.
+If you would like help from a teacher who has guided many students to this score or higher, then please look at our IELTS Writing Packages or send me an email at email@example.com so that we can discuss how I can help you best.

 If you are unsure if you currently have an internship that will satisfy the GMC’s requirements, then I strongly recommend that you refer to this blog post, which clearly lays out exactly what is accepted and what is not.
 You can find out more about the UK Foundation Programme on this link.